The Early Days

 Where We Are Today

 Today, St. Philip’s is going strong.
-Our parish is as large as ever, with 582 families and still growing.
-Our Parish Religious Education Program (PREP) educates over 170 children each year in the Catholic faith.
-With the recent closure of St. Philip’s School, the parish enjoys good finan-cial footing by leasing the school building to the Hyde Park Day School.
-Long-standing organi-zations, such as the Women’s Guild and the Men’s Club, continue to be strong, providing social and educational programs for the parish and our local community.
-Our parish gives generously to our sharing parish, St. Benedict the African, which relies on our help to offer their parishioners faith formation and to support their everyday needs.
+Our church is now part of Devine Mercy Parish and is as large as ever, with 582 families and still growing.
+Our Religious Education Program (PREP) educates over 170 children each year in the Catholic faith.
+With the recent closure of St. Philip’s School, the church enjoys good financial footing by leasing the school building to the Hyde Park Day School.
+Long-standing organizations, such as the Women’s Guild and the Men’s Club, continue to be strong, providing social and educational programs for the parish and our local community.
+Our church gives generously to our sharing parish, St. Benedict the African, which relies on our help to offer their parishioners faith formation and to support their everyday needs.

 We are sixty years young and have come a long way.
 We pray that the Lord will continue to bless the success of our parish for many generations to come.